meriosol/etr/README.md

 ```

 These are basically duration and (heap) memory consumption metrics.
 Idea was to report rough metrics for potential resource consumption estimates of different approaches.
-If to gather these reports in some DB (MongoDB?), interesting stats can be revealed for combinations of approaches and underlying databases.
+If to gather these reports in some DB (MongoDB?), interesting stats can be revealed for combinations of approaches and underlying backend systems.

-### Some notable features touched there:
- - Transaction support.
- - Auto-incremented PKs.
- - Enum handling.
- - Date fields.
- - Many-to-one entity relationships (event->category).
- - Different databases (only runtime dependencies on them).
- - Configuration of "unstable" artifacts (from env view e.g. DB connection settings).
- - DDL and DML scripts for sample tables and basic data load.
- - Versions quick pic: Java SE7, JDBC 4, JPA 2, Spring 4.0.+, Mybatis 3.2.+, Hibernate 4.3.+, MySQL 5+, Postgres 9+.
+### MuTasker
+Another performance meter is actually external reusable library [MuTasker](https://github.com/meriosol/mutasker) - multithreaded "tasker".
+This lib utilizes Java Concurrency package and provides a few abstracts to deal with generic tasks.
+Gathering of execution time performance stats and load testing itself are main features of this lib.
+> NOTE: In order to build ETR, because of dependency on **mutasker** in **apistudy** module you need to clone and install this lib on your machine first.

 ## More docs
  - Look for readme.txt in different folders.
+THey provide context specifi guidelines.
- - See (in web browser once clone repo) [HTML docs](docs/html/index.html).
+ - See also (in web browser once clone repo) [HTML docs](docs/html/index.html).